sharonkorir/Akan-Name-Generator/README.md

 #### A web application that generates the user's Akan 'day' name, 10th December, 2021
 #### By **Sharon Korir**
 ## Description
 This is a web application that uses your birthday month and date to calculate the day you were born.
-The application then generates your Akan name, depending on your gender.
+The application then generates your Akan 'day' name, depending on your gender.
 ## Author's information
 I am currently a software development student at Moringa School
 ## Setup/Installation Requirements